Mot4M3LoG/PLANT/README.md

   - `OX_PIN (A4)`: Dissolved oxygen sensor input.
   - `ONE_WIRE_BUS (4)`: Temperature sensor data line.

+To use the arduinos as a lighting and pumps controller as well, a skeleton of the code was prepared, with
+- `pumpPins[]`
+- `lightPins[]`

+Respectively, which are used to determine, on which pins should the arduino give power, to turn on the lights/pumps.

 #### Key Definitions:
 - **Voltage Reference (VREF)**: 5000mV.
 - **ADC Resolution (ADC_RES)**: 1024.